Washoe people: Culture

 Piñon pine nuts gathered in the fall provided much of the food eaten in the winter.
 Roots, seeds, berries and game provided much of the food eaten during the rest of the year.
 The Washoe people were also deeply knowledgeable about their land and where resources were plentiful.
 This included an understanding of the seasonal cycles of both plants and animals.
 Wašiw people were also dependent on fishing at Lake Tahoe and the surrounding streams.
 Fishing was a huge part of Wašiw life; and each family had its own fishing grounds, until contact with Western civilization led to commercial fishing in the area, destroying another important resource for the Wašiw.

 The Pine Nut Dance and girls' puberty rites remain very important ceremonies.
 The Wašiw people once relied on medicine men and their knowledge of medicinal plants and ceremonies.
 Much of this knowledge and activity has been lost due to contact with the Western world.

 Washoe culture was based mostly on the legends that carried the explanation of different areas of life.
 The legends were handed over from one generation to another by storytelling and were told to younger generations to teach them basic things about Washoe's way of living.
 Children could get to know about gathering techniques, medicine preparation, and the legends were meant to teach them how to appreciate the land they were living in and give them a better understanding of Washoe's lifestyle.
 Children were raised in the environment which recognized family as the most valued thing.
 The whole Washoe life was concentrated on cooperation and unity, and older tribe members needed to convey their knowledge to the younger so the tribe culture would survive.
 Everyone in the family had his own role in everyday activities like fishing, gathering or hunting which helped Washoe people with doing everyday life tasks more efficiently.

-Life cycle
+Historical life cycle

 The area of residence of Washoe people let them obtain food from three different ways: fishing, gathering, and hunting.
 Since each way required having special skills and knowledge people were usually trained in one field to reduce the possibility of failing the tasks they were responsible for.
 Therefore, the Washoe tribe's life was dependent on the actual environment possibilities.
 Also, scarcity of sources would not let the tribe perform every way at once, therefore the Washoe lifestyle was divided into three periods: "the fishing year", "the gathering year" and "the hunting year".